clojure-emacs/cider/README.md

 <kbd>C-c M-z</kbd>                   | Load (eval) the current buffer and switch to the relevant REPL buffer.
 Use a prefix argument to change the namespace of the REPL buffer to match the currently visited source file.
 <kbd>C-c M-d</kbd>                   | Display default REPL connection details, including project directory name, buffer namespace, host and port.
 <kbd>C-c M-r</kbd>                   | Rotate and display the default nREPL connection.
-<kbd>C-c M-o</kbd>                   | Clear the entire REPL buffer, leaving only a prompt.
+<kbd>C-c C-o</kbd>                   | Clear the last output in the REPL buffer.
+With a prefix argument it will clear the entire REPL buffer, leaving only a prompt.
 Useful if you're running the REPL buffer in a side by side buffer.
 <kbd>C-c C-k</kbd>                   | Load (eval) the current buffer.
 <kbd>C-c C-l</kbd>                   | Load (eval) a Clojure file.
 <kbd>C-c C-x</kbd>                   | Reload all modified files on the classpath.
 If invoked with a prefix argument, reload all files on the classpath.
 If invoked with a double prefix argument, clear the state of the namespace tracker before reloading.